radiomicsgroup/SpinFlowSim/examples/tutorial2.md

 The fitting is performed with [mri2micro_dictml.py](data_for_plots/mri2micro_dictml.py) tool, part of bodymritools [mri2micro_dictml.py](https://github.com/fragrussu/bodymritools/blob/main/mrifittools/mri2micro_dictml.py)
 Note that mri2micro_dictml.py can be used to fit any equation-free, numerical signal model, given examples of signals and corresponding vascular parameters for any given acquisition protocol.

 Begin by cloning this repository, navigate to [data_for_plots](data_for_plots) and execute `run_estimation.py` like in the following command:

 ```bash
 python run_estimation.py --protocol subsetPGSE --snr 20
 ```

+For the model fitting, the script needs:
+- the noisy signals with the specified `snr` in NIFTI format
+- a text file with the diffusion protocol
+- and an optional noise map, also in NIFTI format

+Examples of the necessary files are provided in [data_for_plots](data_for_plots).

 ## Scatter plots showing correlation<a name="corr"></a>

 <div align="center">